 "Pardon me;" the girl called out, stopping Minako's retreating steps, "are you a friend of Rei-san's?"

 "I see," the girl smiled a small mysterious smile that made the idol wonder.
 "Rei-san's at the east side of the shrine by the red toriis playing with a group of children."
-The miko continued to explain seeing Minako stared rather blankly in surprise.
+The miko continued to explain seeing Minako's surprise stare.
 "Rei-san dislike her day-offs being disturbed by visitors, so none of us ever give out her whereabouts to strangers.
 But she never said anything about friends visiting, so I assume it's alright.
-However, please do keep it a secret that I told."
+However, please do keep it a secret that I told you."

 "Oh."
 Remembering her manners, Minako bowed her head in gratitude once more, saying "thank you very much" before running off to the direction given by the girl, thinking as if she actually knew the miko's name to give it to Rei.